South Pole Flight & Night at the South Pole

 Adventure awaits at the bottom of the globe.
-Fly with PolarExplorers to 90 degrees south latitude, and marvel at the mountain ranges and austere beauty of the wildest continent en route.
-Flight expeditions are perfect for those who wish to visit the South Pole but are not interested in skiing a full or half degree of latitude.
-These polar expeditions also fit busier schedules and do not require the rigorous physical preparation of other polar ski expeditions.
+Fly to 90 degrees south latitude, and marvel at the mountain ranges and austere beauty of the wildest continent en route.
+The South Pole Flight is perfect for those who wish to visit the South Pole but are not interested in skiing a full or half degree of latitude.
+It's also a great fit for people with busy schedules who are looking for a shorter duration expedition.

 This polar adventure begins in Punta Arenas, Chile, the largest city south of the 46th southern parallel, and a perfect launching pad for pre or post expedition Patagonian adventures.
-From Punta Arenas we fly over the Drake Passage to Antarctica, touching down in the Union Glacier Base Camp, the bustling logistical center for South Pole.
+From Punta Arenas we fly over the Drake Passage to Antarctica, touching down in the Union Glacier Base Camp, the bustling logistical center of various expeditions.
 Just a 1,000 kilometer flight separates Union Glacier from the South Pole, where you can literally stand in every time zone simultaneously and circumnavigate the globe in a matter of steps!

 PolarExplorers does not require prior experience or special training for our South Pole Flights, just an adventurous spirit and spare camera batteries!

 South Pole Flight Expedition: Daily Itinerary